Lanayx/Oxpecker/README.md

 **develop** is a development branch, projects are linked with each other using project references.
 Use this branch to send PRs.

-**main** is a production branch, projects are linked with each other using nuget packages.
+**main** is a production branch, projects and examples are linked with each other using nuget (or npm) packages.
 Packages are published from this branch.